What Is an IRA and Which Type is Best for You?

 A Roth IRA can be beneficial if you expect to be in a higher tax bracket.
 But there are other benefits.
 For example, there are no RMDs and you can pass your account tax-free to your heirs.

-“The choice of contributing to a traditional IRA and Roth IRA is not all or nothing,” said Rob Williams, who is the managing director of financial planning at Charles Schwab.
+“The choice of contributing to a traditional IRA and Roth IRA is not all or nothing,” said Rob Williams, managing director of financial planning at Charles Schwab.
 “We suggest that investors consider contributing to both, dividing the amount half and half, or in a proportion that meets your current needs, budget, and preference for more flexibility and less tax for when you reach retirement.”

 Rollovers and conversions